lixun910/my_blog/_posts/2020-01-02-fastkmedoids.md

 ## Details

 The C++ Faster K-Medoids clustering algorithms (FastPAM, FastCLARA and FastCLARANS) are ported from ELKI project (see http://elki-project.github.io/).
 To generate identical results, the random number generator, specifically the xorshift+ generator, is also ported.
-The results between this fastkmedoids R package should be the same with ELKI if using same initial seed for random number generator.
+The results of this fastkmedoids R package should be the same with ELKI if using same initial seed for random number generator.

 Besides FastPAM, FastCLARA and FastCLARANS, the classic algorithms, including PAM, CLARA and CLARANS, are also implemented.
 If interested in writing wrappers for these algorithms, please use the github repository: https://github.com/lixun910/fastkmedoids